 Digital Millennium Copyright Act

 Digital Millennium Copyright Act (DMCA) is a federal statute addressing copyright issues arising from digital technology and the internet.
 It was enacted as Public Law 105-304 and signed into law on October 28, 1998, by President Bill Clinton.
-The statute implemented the World Intellectual Property Organization (WIPO) Copyright Treaty of 1996 into U.S. law, combined several proposed bills, and filled gaps in domestic copyright protections.
+The statute implemented the World Intellectual Property Organization (WIPO) Copyright Treaty of 1996 into U.S. law, combined several additional proposed bills, and filled gaps in domestic copyright protections.

 Key components include: